-3. Do call your Loan Consultant - If you have questions during the loan process, I am here to help and am just a phone call away.
+3. Do call your Loan Consultant - If you have questions during the loan process, they are there to help and are just a phone call away.
 It's always better to ask first if you're unsure about something!

-5. Do follow instruction- we know that some request may seem nonsensical, but they are necessary for a loan.
-There is a lot red tape and moving parts to getting a mortgage, and your buying team of REALTOR®, lender, and closing company will guide you to the finish line with ease, you just have to let us J
+5. Do follow instructions - We know that some request may seem nonsensical, but they are necessary for a loan.
+There is a lot red tape and moving parts to getting a mortgage, and your buying team of REALTOR®, lender, and closing company will guide you to the finish line with ease.

-6. Do set up Home Owners Insurance - please set up your home owner's insurance policy on your subject property as soon as you can to taking your loan application and let us know who you choose.
+6. Do set up Home Owners Insurance - It is important to set up your home owner's insurance policy on your subject property as soon as possible.
+Your lender or REALTOR® can provide more information on insurance companies.

-8. Do let your employer/HR department know that a VOE, verification of employment, will be sent to them for your loan and will need to be completed in a timely manner.
+8. Do communicate with your employer/HR department - Please let them know that a VOE, or verification of employment, will be sent to them for your loan and will need to be completed in a timely manner.

-10. Do send any documents to your Loan Officer's Assistant (LOA) as soon as you can after requested.
-All things needed to be timely, or else this can hold up your closing.
+9. Do get addendums to your Loan Officer (LO) or Loan Officer's Assistant (LOA) ASAP - All things needed to be timely, or else this can hold up your closing.

-11. Do be ready to order your appraisal right away - this is one of the third party items that can be time consuming.
+10. Do be ready to order your appraisal right away - This is one of the third party items that can be time consuming.
 Delaying the order of an appraisal can cause you to not close on time.

-12. Do sign any Good Faith Estimate (GFE) that is sent to your email and return to your LOA.
-GFE sends the borrower disclosures directly and periodically.
+11. Do sign any Good Faith Estimate (GFE) that is sent to your email and return to your LOA - GFE sends the borrower disclosures directly and periodically.
 ALL need to be signed and returned.

-13. Do check your email regularly - this is our number one way of communication and items will be mailed to you periodically throughout the day while going through the loan process.
+12. Do check your email regularly - This is their number one method of communication, and items will be mailed to you periodically throughout the day while going through the loan process.

-14. Do send all pages of all documents, even if blank.
-If your statement say page 1 of 4, all 4 pages are required for the item to be accepted.
+13. Do date everything, and send every page of all documents, even if blank - If your statements say page 1 of 4, all 4 pages are required for the item to be accepted.

-16. Do verify and source all deposits of $1000 or over that are not directly deposited into your account.
+14. Do verify and source all deposits of $1000 or over - Especially if these are not directly deposited into your account.
 Other deposits may need to be sourced, however this is good to use as a rule of thumb.

-17. Do verify all items Paid Outside of Closing (POC) - any item such as an Earnest Money Deposit or Appraisal Fee will need to be shown on a bank statement transaction summary in order to have it credited to you towards your closing costs.
+15. Do verify all items Paid Outside of Closing (POC) - Any item such as an Earnest Money Deposit or Appraisal Fee will need to be shown on a bank statement transaction summary in order to have it credited to you towards your closing costs.

 3. Don't Max out or overcharge existing credit cards